reiz/nginx_proxy/README.md

     }
 ```

-In the example above all pages would be accessable, but Google would be blocked.
+In the example above all pages would be accessible, but Google would be blocked.
 By starting the Docker container the file can be mounted into the running container.

 ```